 We received a request from a site owner to reconsider how we index the following site: yoursite.com.

 We’ve now reviewed your site.
 When we review a site, we check to see if it’s in violation of our Webmaster Guidelines.
 If we don’t find any problems, we’ll reconsider our indexing of your site.
 If your site still doesn’t appear in our search results, check our Help Center for steps you can take.

-We have helped many website through this process so if you’d like us to review your reconsideration request and provide consulting though this difficult time, please let us know and we will be glad to help you out.
+We have helped many websites through this process, so if you’d like us to review your reconsideration request and provide consulting through this difficult time, please let us know, and we will be glad to help you out.

 Removing links takes time.
 Due to the large volume of requests we receive, and to give you a better chance of your next reconsideration request being successful, we won’t review another request from this site for a few weeks from now.
 We recommend that you take the necessary time to remove unnatural backlinks to your site, and then file another reconsideration request. – Google